Delsin-Yu/Json-Power-Inspector/README.md

 {
   // This value is a defined constant,
   // the JSON object must match the
-  // following structure when use "Dictionary"
+  // following structure when using "Dictionary"
   // as value for "PropertyType"
   "PropertyType": "Dictionary",
   "KeyTypeInfo": PropertyInfo,